 If you want to become a coach, you must be systematic and disciplined to succeed.
 You must have a vision of your future and take action every day to reach it.

-Although it is important to have strong self-motivation to study, it is also important to have others around you in your preparation program.
+Although it is important to have strong self-motivation to study, it is also crucial to have others around you in your preparation program.

 The coaching environment provides a conducive environment where students can discuss their concerns with others.